nodejs/community-committee/GOVERNANCE.md

 * Participating in working groups or initiatives
 * Merging pull requests

 The CommComm periodically reviews the Collaborator list to identify inactive Collaborators.
 Past Collaborators are typically given Emeritus status.

 Emeriti may request that the CommComm restore them to active status.
+The process is as follows:
+1. The Emeriti opens a PR on [README.md](https://github.com/nodejs/community-committee/blob/master/README.md) moving themselves from the `Community Committee Emeriti` section to the active section.
+2. The CommComm votes during the next meeting to validate the return of the Emeriti as an active collaborator.

 ## Members